Egg drop syndrome: Species affected

 The natural host of Duck atadenovirus A are wild and/or domestic waterfowls such as ducks and geese.
 However, the virus can also infect other bird species through contaminated vaccines, and contaminated drinking water by droppings.

-Moreover, the virus become apparent and more susceptible in chickens of all ages and breeds, especially broilers and brown egg layers.
+Moreover, the virus becomes apparent and more susceptible in chickens of all ages and breeds, especially broilers and brown egg layers.
 The virus also causes symptoms in Japanese quails (Coturnix coturnix japonica) and turkeys.

 Transmission

 Duck atadenovirus A can be transmitted vertically (from hens to chicks).
 The virus is often latent until the chicks reach maturity.
 Thereafter, the matured chickens begin to excrete virus and transmit through the eggs and droppings.

 The virus is also transmitted horizontally between chickens.
 Mainly, it is seen in commercial egg layers whereby contaminated egg trays are often reused.
 The virus can survive both inside the eggs and on the eggshell.
 The virus can migrate from the eggshell to the tray and back to the other eggs placed in the same tray.
 Contaminated water supply with droppings and litters of the natural host contributes to the horizontal spread as well.

-Insect transmission is possible yet proven.
+Insect transmission is possible yet unproven.